3-7 August 2020

 About The Event

 TechnoClimes 2020 was a NASA-sponsored interdisciplinary workshop to develop a research agenda to prioritize and guide future theoretical and observational studies of non-radio technosignatures.
-TechnoClimes was convened as an online-only event on 3-7 August 2020, in order to accommodate worldwide attendance with current restrictions on travel.
+TechnoClimes was convened as an online-only event on 3-7 August 2020.
 Participation included scientists and other academic scholars with research interests that relate to the search for extraterrestrial technology.

 Talks from TechnoClimes 2020 are available on Youtube